Transforming team managers into team leaders

 But the reality is that it rarely works that way.
 They are different skill sets.

-We have onboarding programs for new employees, we train frontline staff in all aspects of customer service, and we have executive development programs galore… But what about the first time manager (FTM)?
+We have onboarding programs for new employees, we train frontline staff in all aspects of customer service, and we have executive development programs galore… But what about the team leaders?

 The FTM is typically an employee who is doing really well in a specific function.
 They get the job done.
 And because they are doing well, they get noticed and promoted to their first managerial position.
 They become some version of a team leader.